General Terms and Conditions of use

 The law applicable to these Terms of Service is French law.
 Only the English language version hereof is valid.
 Lydia and the Consumer agree to use English in their contractual relationships.

 Amicable settlement of disputes

-For any dispute not resolved by making a complaint and relating to the management of a Consumer Account, to the execution, non-execution, interpretation, validity and termination of the application hereof, and before any legal action, Consumers are invited to make their complaint directly to the Mediator of the SFPMEI, by post, to the following address: M. le Médiateur de l'Association des Sociétés Financières 24 avenue de la Grande Armée, 75854 PARIS CEDEX 17 or via the website http://lemediateur.asf-france.com/.
+For any dispute not resolved by making a complaint and relating to the management of a Consumer Account, to the execution, non-execution, interpretation, validity, and termination of the application hereof, and before any legal action, Consumers are invited to make their complaint directly to the Mediator of the SFPMEI, by post, to the following address: M. le Médiateur de l'Association des Sociétés Financières 24 avenue de la Grande Armée, 75854 PARIS CEDEX 17 or via the website http://lemediateur.asf-france.com/.

-Recourse to mediation is a free procedure which is carried out in written form in the French language.
+Recourse to mediation is a free procedure that is carried out in the written form in the French language.
 The Parties (the Individual Customer and the PSP) may be represented by a lawyer or assisted by a third party of their choice and at their own expense.
 Each party may seek the advice of an expert at its own expense.